How to Format USB Drives in Linux

 Step 3: Verify USB Drive Formatting

-Confirm the formatting process has completed successfully:
+Confirm the formatting process has been completed successfully with the following command:

-sudo fsck /dev/sdb1
+sudo fsck /dev/[device_name]

 Verifying that the formatting process is done.